 Leave of Absence in Term Time

-Head teachers are no longer able to grant leave of absence during term time unless there are exceptional circumstances.
+Head teachers are not able to grant leave of absence during term time unless there are exceptional circumstances.
 The school will consider each request of absence individually; taking into account the circumstances, such as; the nature of the event for which leave is sought, the pupil’s prior attendance and any important events taking place in school at that time e.g. termly tests.

 An application for leave of absence must be made well in advance via a form which is available from the school website or in person from the school office.
 Where a leave of absence is granted, the head teacher will determine the number of days a pupil can be away from school.
 A leave of absence is granted entirely at the head teacher’s discretion.
 As stated in the most recent DFE guidance on attendance, if an application for leave of absence is not made prior to the time of the required absence then the absence will be recorded as unauthorised regardless of circumstances.